Back to blog

 DIY Tutorial: Create Your Own Festive Table Arrangement at Home

 There is something truly special about a handmade centerpiece.
 Whether you're hosting a grand Christmas dinner or simply want to brighten up your dining room, a round floral arrangement adds that perfect touch of elegance and warmth.
-In our latest tutorial, I walk you through the step-by-step process of creating a professional-looking display using simple techniques and beautiful seasonal stems.
-Here is everything you need to know to recreate this look at home!

 What You'll Need

-• A Design Bowl: Specifically shaped to hold floral foam.
+• A design bowl specifically shaped to hold floral foam.

 Step 1: Prep Your Base